5 min read · Cost

 Quick Answers

-On designated parcels, substantial wall rebuilds trigger it; we flag the threshold during scoping.
+On designated WUI parcels, a substantial wall rebuild during the repair can trigger it.
+We flag the threshold and map the rebuilt area during scoping.

-Less so — they're newer with better detailing — but flashings and transitions still fail given time.
+Less so, since they are newer with better detailing, but flashings and transitions can still fail given time and rushed boom-era work.

 Sources